 • Object storage role: Configure polaris.service-identity.<realm>.aws-iam.* (or the default realm) so the server can assume the AWS role referenced by the catalog.
 The IAM role must allow STS access from the Polaris service identity and grant permissions to the table locations.

-Kerberos setup example
+Kerberos setup example🔗

 If your Hive Metastore enforces Kerberos, stage the necessary configuration alongside Polaris:

-export KRB5_CONFIG=/etc/polaris/krb5.conf
+1export KRB5_CONFIG=/etc/polaris/krb5.conf

-export HADOOP_CONF_DIR=/etc/polaris/hadoop-conf # contains hive-site.xml with HMS principal
+2export HADOOP_CONF_DIR=/etc/polaris/hadoop-conf # contains hive-site.xml with HMS principal

-export HADOOP_OPTS="-Djava.security.auth.login.config=/etc/polaris/jaas.conf"
+3export HADOOP_OPTS="-Djava.security.auth.login.config=/etc/polaris/jaas.conf"

-kinit -kt /etc/polaris/keytabs/polaris.keytab polaris/service@EXAMPLE.COM
+4kinit -kt /etc/polaris/keytabs/polaris.keytab polaris/service@EXAMPLE.COM

 • hive-site.xml must define hive.metastore.sasl.enabled=true, the metastore principal, and client principal pattern (for example hive.metastore.client.kerberos.principal=polaris/_HOST@REALM).